tathagatasrimani/codesign/README.md

 pip install -r requirements_pip.txt
 ```

+You have to separately install the [staticfg](https://github.com/coetaur0/staticfg) library by folling the instructions in the repository.

 #### Inverse Pass
 The inverse pass builds symbolic equations using [sympy](https://docs.sympy.org/latest/index.html) and does optimization using [pyomo](https://pyomo.readthedocs.io/en/stable/index.html) using [ipopt](https://github.com/coin-or/Ipopt) as the solver.
 To install the dependencies appropriately follow the instructions [here](https://pyomo.readthedocs.io/en/stable/installation.html).